-Once on the Station, space rookies ESA astronaut Alexander Gerst and NASA astronaut Reid Wiseman have to get used a new and unnatural environment.
+Once on the Station, space rookies ESA astronaut Alexander Gerst and NASA astronaut Reid Wiseman had to get used a new and unnatural environment.
 Nothing can prepare you fully for weightlessness, but trainers on Earth do their best with underwater sessions, 20-second zero-g sessions on parabolic flights and virtual-reality sessions.

-In addition, Alexander and Reid need to readjust their concept of space.
+In addition, Alexander and Reid needed to readjust their concept of space.
 In space there is no traditional sense of up or down, left or right – it all depends on how you float.
 To make matters worse, any equipment, tools or food that is not fixed will float away.
 Astronauts report many things being lost as they simply lose track of them.
 Luckily, they can float only inside the Station so everything ends up being found eventually, often stuck to a circulation vent.

 Many astronauts suffer from headaches and space sickness during their first few days as their brain copes with all the changes.

-Ninety minutes each day are spent exercising to counter the negative aspects of living in weightlessness.
+Ninety minutes each day were spent exercising to counter the negative aspects of living in weightlessness.
 Without regular exercise on the T2 treadmill and the ARED space weight-lifting machine, astronauts would return to Earth with weak muscles and bones.

-Alexander and his colleagues have eight and a half hours each day to sleep.
+Alexander and his colleagues had eight and a half hours each day to sleep.
 The six crewmembers all sleep at the same time to ensure a good night’s sleep, secured in sleeping bags and the lights turned off.
 The Station follows Greenwich Mean Time.

-In his spare time Alexander can also phone home to friends and family or check and answer emails.
+In his spare time Alexander could also phone home to friends and family or check and answer emails.
 Of course, a unique view of our planet beckons and many astronauts spend time gazing out of the Cupola observatory at Earth.

-Last update: 8 May 2014
+Last update: 8 December 2014